ronreiter/interactive-tutorials/tutorials/learn-c.org/en/For loops.md

 This block will print the numbers 0 through 9 (10 numbers in total).

 For loops can iterate on array values.
-For example, if we would want to sum all the values of an array, we would use the iterator `i` as an the array index:
+For example, if we would want to sum all the values of an array, we would use the iterator `i` as the array index:

     int array[10] = { 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 };
     int sum = 0;